macbookandrew/cf7-google-analytics/README.md

 - To add others, [open a pull request](https://github.com/macbookandrew/cf7-google-analytics)

 ## Installation ##
-1. Install the plugin
+1. Install and activate the plugin
+1. Enjoy!

+## Frequently-Asked Questions ##

+### Where will events show up? ###

-1. Check your statistics in Google Analytics under Behavior > Events or under Real-Time > Events
+Check your statistics in Google Analytics under *Behavior > Events* or under *Real-Time > Events*

-1. Optionally, to set up a goal, follow these steps:
+### How do I set a goal in Google Analytics? ###

 1. Click on “Admin” in your Google Analytics account menubar
 1. In the right-most column (“View”), click on “Goals”
 1. Click on the “+ New Goal” button
 1. Choose the “Template” radio button (selected by default) and click “Continue”
 1. Enter a name for the goal (I suggest “Contact Forms”)
 1. Choose the “Event” radio button and click “Continue”
 1. Set “Category Equals to Contact Form”
-    1. Set “Action Equals to Send”
+1. Set “Action Equals to Sent”
 1. Optionally add a label if you want to define a goal for one specific form
 1. Click the “Save” button

 ## Changelog ##